 This document describes the software-programmable aspects of the 64-bit RV64GCZba_Zbb1 P8700-F Multiprocessing System (MPS).
 The device consists of the logic blocks shown in Figure 1.1.
 The majority of blocks in the diagram have at least one dedicated chapter that describes how to control the hardware using registers and assembly code.
-The register-programming examples describe a programming sequence of how to set or change a programmable parameter using registers.
-The assembly code examples show how the MIPS instruction set can be used to perform the same function.
+The P8700 supports version 1.11 of the RISC-V Privileged Architecture.